 What Do the Elements Have to Do with Tarot Cards?

-Just because I’m really into Tarot cards lately doesn’t mean everyone is, so to give you the quick and diiiiiiiirty (not really that dirty) version, a traditional Tarot deck has 78 cards, which includes 22 Major Arcana cards and 56 Minor Arcana cards.
+Just because I’m really into Tarot cards lately doesn’t mean everyone is, so to give you the quick and dirty version, a traditional Tarot deck has 78 cards, which includes 22 Major Arcana cards and 56 Minor Arcana cards.
 The Major Arcana represent archetypes of human existence and are a super huge deal, and they include all the big players that people tend to associate with Tarot cards, like the Fool, the High Priestess, Death, the Lovers, etc. The Major Arcana are awesome (in both the original and the colloquial sense of the word) and they represent the Spirit/Ether, but since that doesn’t really have a parallel with the four Hogwarts houses they aren’t the point of this post, so I’m going to stop talking about them now.
 (Sorry Major Arcana I love you and I’ll write a post about you soon!)

 The Minor Arcana are where we get to talking about the four classical elements because they are the ones with alignments (and ~controversy~).
 The Minor Arcana is 56 cards, divided into four suits, with each suit containing four court cards and ten numbered cards.
 What the court cards are called generally varies, but the traditional names for them are King, Queen, Knight, and Page.
 The four suits are Wands, Swords, Cups, and Pentacles (originally and occasionally still Coins).
 Cups are aligned with Water, Pentacles with Earth, and Wands and Swords swap Fire and Air depending on who you talk to.
 There are complications abound, but I’ll get into the necessary ones in the next section, and elaborate on others in further posts (and y’all can do your own research in the meantime and we can swap notes later 😊).